-The company enters into forward exchange contracts (FECs) to buy and sell specified amounts of foreign currency in the future at a predetermined exchange rate.
-The contracts are entered into to manage the company's exposure to fluctuations in foreign currency exchange rates on specific transactions.
-The company does not use forward exchange contracts for speculative purposes.
+The company entered into forward exchange contracts (FECs) to buy and sell specified amounts of foreign currency in the future at a predetermined exchange rate.
+The contracts were entered into to manage the company's exposure to fluctuations in foreign currency exchange rates on specific transactions.
+The company did not use forward exchange contracts for speculative purposes.